ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 The Science Data Kit project has successfully achieved its goal of becoming a comprehensive tool for scientific data analysis and visualization.
 Through the systematic implementation of twelve major roadmaps across six development phases, the SDK has evolved into a robust platform with extensive capabilities.

-The project is now entering a new phase with three active roadmaps:
+The project is now entering a new phase with four active roadmaps:

 1. The **Repository Reorganization** roadmap, which has made significant progress with all high-priority tasks now completed.
 Phase 1 (Documentation Reorganization) is complete, with the new directory structure in place, roadmap files moved to their appropriate locations, and documentation integration completed.
 Phase 2 (Repository Structure Improvements) is now in progress, with the tools directory created and development scripts moved.
 This reorganization is preparing the repository for the Knowledge Graph Documentation System.

 2. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.

 3. The **Strategic Enhancements** roadmap, which focuses on platform maturation, community adoption, and long-term sustainability through documentation automation, workshop feedback integration, domain customization, and other strategic capabilities.

+4. The **Conversational Pipeline Builder** roadmap, which outlines a future vision for a natural language interface that enables researchers to create sophisticated data analysis pipelines through conversation.
+This roadmap has been defined but not started yet, and is planned to begin after the completion of Knowledge Graph Documentation System Phase 1-2.

 Together, these roadmaps will guide the transformation of the Science Data Kit into an AI-navigable, community-adoptable scientific software platform with a well-organized repository structure and strategic capabilities for long-term growth and sustainability.